Search

 Career

-Pharmacy practice is changing with time.
+Pharmacy practice is changing all the time.
 Pharmacists are becoming more involved in day to day management of complex diseases including:

 • working as clinical consultants managing drug therapy regimens